 Give Ben Shieldaig a bright future

-We have been given the incredibly rare opportunity to purchase our very first mountain.
-Situated in a breathtaking coastal setting in the West Highlands, Ben Shieldaig is made up of almost 4,000 acres of Scotland’s most spectacular scenery.
+Situated in a breathtaking coastal setting in the West Highlands, Ben Shieldaig is made up of around 3,800 acres of Scotland’s most spectacular scenery.

-It’s a hub of rare and unique wildlife: golden eagles soar, pine marten climb the trees, otters play by the shore and red squirrels nest in ancient pinewood.
-We also expect to find the likes of pipistrelle bats, smooth newts, woodpeckers and siskins at Ben Shieldaig when we carry out a full site survey.
+It’s a rare hub of unique wildlife: golden eagles soar, pine marten climb the trees, otters play by the shore and red squirrels nest in ancient Caledonian pinewood.
+It is also home to a Scottish rainforest of native birchwood which supports some of the world’s rarest lichens, liverworts and oceanic bryophytes.

 Unfortunately, much of Scotland’s ancient and special woodland is unmanaged and beginning to degrade.
 The hills around Ben Shieldaig were once much more densely forested, however today only individual trees and fragments of scattered woodland remain.